 Investigators from the British Columbia Securities Commission alleged that the exchange was bankrupt and didn’t have enough money to pay its customers.
 It turned out that the exchange held just $45,000 in assets, was in debt, and was fighting multiple lawsuits.

-For Canadian cryptocurrency investors, it’s a cautionary tale: When investing in cryptocurrencies, make sure that you know where you’re putting your money.Buy and sell Bitcoin and Ethereum instantly with Wealthsimple.
-Sign up to trade here.
+For Canadian cryptocurrency investors, it’s a cautionary tale: When investing in cryptocurrencies, make sure that you know where you’re putting your money.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Sign up and Trade here.